zimmertr/TJs-Kubernetes-Service/README.md

 # Problems

 1) There is a bug in either the `4.15.18` Linux kernel or in the `br_netfilter` module.
 Preventing the LXC strategy from being a viable solution due to pod networking never being able to work.
-More information can be found here: https://github.com/lxc/lxd/issues/5193#issuecomment-431872713
+More information can be found here: https://github.com/lxc/lxd/issues/5193#issuecomment-431872713A A cluster can still be provisioned without pod networking, for what it is worth.